ychding11/ychding11.github.io/_posts/2017-9-9-3D-Rendering-API.md

 8. Draw() call

 ### Compile Shader
 *D3DCompileFromFile()* compiles hlsl code into byte code for specified target, for example, hs_5_0.
-Its second parameter *in_opt  const D3D_SHADER_MACRO pDefines*, can insert user-defined macro into compiling.
+The second parameter **in_opt  const D3D_SHADER_MACRO pDefines** can add user-defined macro into compiler.

-- What happens from byte code to specified shader program?
+- What happens from byte code to specified shader program ?

 ### environment map
-It is a GPU programming hack to implement *specular refelctive surface* by a cube map.
+It is a GPU programming hack to implement **specular reflective surface** by a cube map.
-- Generate a cube map to represent the eviroment irradiance.
+- Generate a cube map to represent the environment irradiance.
 It depends on camera view, so it needs to be dynamically generated.
 - It is in Pixel Shader to sample cube map to get the reflected irradiance.
 The sample vector is key point.
 - In order to reduce compute, sample vector can be calculated in Vertex Shader in view space.
-Then interpolate in screnn space.
+Then interpolate in screen space.

-A goode example is preferred.
+A good example is preferred.

 ### shadow map
 It is to generate shadow by two pass render.